 You may have a vaginal infection, such as candida (a yeast infection also called thrush), or bacterial vaginosis.
 Both of these common conditions can be treated at home.

-An abnormal vaginal discharge can also be a symptom of a sexually transmitted infection (STI).
+An abnormal vaginal discharge and itchy genitals can also be a symptom of a sexually transmitted infection (STI).
 Sexually transmitted infections can be successfully treated by your GP or at a sexual health clinic.

 A change in your vaginal discharge can also be a symptom of: